jtzell/website-addons/stock_picking_barcode/README.rst

  Barcode scanner for Stock
 ===========================

-The module allows you to process Pickings by barcode scanner via special page /barcode/web (the same as it was in odoo 8.0)
+The module allows you to process Pickings by barcode scanner via special page /barcode/web (the same as it was in flectra 8.0)

 Questions?
 ==========